Clindamycin

 RESISTANCE

-• Resistance rates to S. aureus are variable, higher rates were reported in MRSA (26.8%) compared to MSSA (5.2%) in a recent US surveillance report.
+• Resistance rates to S. aureus are variable, and higher rates were reported in MRSA (26.8%) than in MSSA (5.2%) in a recent US surveillance report.

 • Increasing resistance to group B Streptococcus has been reported in recent years: 33-38% in patients undergoing prenatal screening.

-• Bacteroides fragilis: increasing resistance seen, up to 40% of isolates in U.S.
+• Bacteroides fragilis: increasing resistance seen in up to 40% of isolates in the U.S.

 • P. acnes, Prevotella, Porphyromonas, Peptostreptococcus, Fusobacterium: variable resistance, may be as high as 10%.